jreisinger/docs/data/notes/Φιλοσοφία/aquinas-summa.md

 2022-01-02

-These are the notes about the book A Shorter Summa by Peter Kreeft (1993).
+These are notes from the book A Shorter Summa by Peter Kreeft (1993).

 # Preface